Indicator Functions Detect Tangentially Transient Behaviour on Decaying Normally Hyperbolic Invariant Manifolds: Decay of the NHIM: Numerical Results for the Delay Time and for the Poincar e Map

 In the magnification in Fig.\ref{fig:4} we observe that under a magnification no finer structure is resolved in the diffuse region.
 The delay function remains a very smooth distribution of high values only.
 There are no intersections with the stable manifold of an invariant surface leading to true singularities of the time delay.
 There is only a large region of initial conditions where trajectories run into the direction of the former NHIM $M_\epsilon$ surface and stay close to this region of already destroyed parts of the NHIM $M_\epsilon$ for a large but always finite time.

 In the final part of this section, we point out some details of the delay plots which demonstrate how closely the indicator function follows the changes in the NHIM $M_\epsilon$ structure.
-In Fig.\ref{fig:2} we also observe surviving clearly fractal structures for high values of $L_z$ corresponding to the surviving parts of the NHIM $M^P_\epsilon$ at high values of $L_z$ also for $\phi$ around $-\pi/4$.
+In Fig.\ref{fig:2} we observe surviving fractal structures for high values of $L_z$ corresponding to the surviving parts of the NHIM $M^P_\epsilon$ at high values of $L_z$ also for $\phi$ around $-\pi/4$.
 This parallelism explains in which way indicator functions can illustrate the decay scenario of NHIMs.

 In Fig.\ref{fig:1} we observe very high values of the time delay around $\phi = 1.2$, $L_z = 0.9$ representing a fractal of singularities which is not well resolved.
 Fig.\ref{fig:3} shows that under higher resolution and a related rescaling of the colour bar, the plot still represents a fractal of singularities.
-The Figs. \ref{fig:2}(a) and \ref{fig:2}(b) show that these very high values of the time delay survive the small perturbation of $\epsilon = 0.05$.
+The Figs. \ref{fig:2}(b) and \ref{fig:2}(c) show that these very high values of the time delay survive the small perturbation of $\epsilon = 0.05$.
 The structures are only deformed and shifted a little.
 These structures in the delay functions are caused by initial conditions converging towards the separatrix structure along the part of $W^s(M_\epsilon)$ lying over the separatrix structure.
-Remember that according to the foliation theorem ( chapter 5 of \cite{1} ) $W^s(M_\epsilon)$ transports the inner structure of the NHIM $M_\epsilon$ along it.
+Remember that according to the foliation theorem ( chapter 5 of \cite{wiggins} ) $W^s(M_\epsilon)$ transports the inner structure of the NHIM $M_\epsilon$ along it.

-Next we increase the perturbation to the value $\epsilon = 0.1$ in Figs.\ref{fig:2}(c) and \ref{fig:2}(d).
+Next we increase the perturbation to the value $\epsilon = 0.1$ in Figs.\ref{fig:2}(e) and \ref{fig:2}(f).
 Here the very high value of the time delay for $\phi \approx 1.2$ and $L_z \approx 0.9$ is no longer present.
 The better resolution under the magnification in Fig.\ref{fig:4} shows that for this higher perturbation, the true singularities pointed out above are gone.
-We also observe that for $\phi = - \pi/4$ in Fig.\ref{fig:2}(c) the background value has dropped considerably whereas for $\phi = \pi/4$ in Fig.\ref{fig:2}(d) at least some higher background can be recognised.
+We also observe that for $\phi = - \pi/4$ in Fig.\ref{fig:2}(e) the background value has dropped considerably whereas for $\phi=\pi/4$ in Fig.\ref{fig:2}(f) at least some higher background can be recognised.
 In this form, we get a clue that for smaller perturbations there has been some important structure present which becomes destroyed for increasing perturbation.